petermc87/Sports-GOATS/README.md

 ```

 Next, a model for the each GOAT post is created.
-This will include all the schema attributed mentioned previouly, including a `comments` and `postLikes` objects
+This will include all the schema attributes (*see getting started*) mentioned previouly, including `comments` and `postLikes` objects.

 ```
 const mongoose = require('mongoose')